The Best of New Atlas

 Like bladeless Dyson fans on steroids, Jetoptera's unique aircraft propulsion systems look like pure sci-fi.
 But they're beginning to demonstrate some fascinating capabilities in testing, and the next…

-New Atlas on Ebikes
+New Atlas on Brain

-New Atlas on Health
+New Atlas on Chronic Pain

 Injectable hydrogel treats back pain from damaged discs in human trials